Statistical Complexity of Heterogeneous Geometric Networks: Theory

 \section{Theory}

-The key ideas within this work are encapsulated within the image in Fig. \ref{fig:illustration} which illustrates hierarchical complexity arising from a combination of geometric and hierarchical structure.
-Throughout this section let $G$ be a graph.
+Key themes within this work are encapsulated within the image in Fig. \ref{fig:illustration} which illustrates hierarchical complexity arising from a combination of geometric and hierarchical structure.
+Henceforth, unless specified otherwise, let $G$ be a graph with $n$ nodes, $m$ edges and density $d = 2m/n(n-1)$.